 Designing a distinct medical program that tailors care to older trauma patients has led to better overall patient outcomes.
-G-60 (fracture Identification and treatment in patients 60-plus) is the older adult trauma services program at HonorHealth's two hospitals with a Level I Trauma Center.
+G-60 (fracture Identification and treatment in patients 60-plus) is the older adult trauma services program at HonorHealth's three hospitals with a Level I Trauma Center.

 Developed by Alicia Mangram, MD, medical director at John C. Lincoln Medical Center's Trauma and Critical Care Services, the program:

 - Provides effective and expedited care for trauma patients 60 and older.